 As the homeschoolers had warned, college proved to be the place where my faith was tested.
 When I started to critically consider the implications of the theology at the heart of our belief and practice, I wondered whether I would be able to keep believing in God at all.
 Eventually I sought the advice of my pastor, who told me to repent of the sin of unbelief.
 So I did.

 After college, I moved to rural Arkansas to work as a media production guy in the evangelism industry.
 In this exceedingly inconvenient environment, I immediately began systematically deconstructing all my political values and religious beliefs.
-He documented this process in real-time on this blog, and found that my stories and experiences resonated with a lot of other people.
+I documented this process in real-time on this blog, and found that my stories and experiences resonated with a lot of other people.
 Isolated in the heart of the Bible Belt, the post-evangelical blogosphere became my family, my support group, and my church.

 Eventually the tension of working in the evangelism industry whilst being a post-evangelical writer became too much to endure.
 Me and my wife and our boys moved to North Carolina to be part of a cool progressive church.
 Things went very badly; the church imploded and our marriage ended.
 For a long time, I stumbled through a wasteland of confusion and heartache, always trying to point my steps toward a God who was far too often silent.

 That was about five years ago.
 With the help of a lot of therapy, a bit of whiskey, and a few good friends, I survived what I never thought I could and started rebuilding my life.
 After a brief online dating spree, I fell in love with a doctor / single mom / amazing woman and last summer I married her on top of mountain in North Carolina.
 These days I spend most of my time driving kids around in a minivan and cooking mac and cheese.
 Also, I enrolled at United Theological Seminary, where I am working toward a M.Div. in Religion and Theology.